mmarinel/42-minishell/README.md

 We used a modified version of a recursive-descent top-down parser.
 For a reference, please watch this [video](https://youtu.be/SToUyjAsaFk) made by a Professor of Portland State University, which was the main source of inspiration for both my tokenizer and parser modules.

 A top-down parser is a kind of parser that reads input from left to right and that tries to build its representation (i.e.: the parse tree) from top, meaning the start symbol of our grammar (the Axiom), to bottom, meaning the terminal symbols of our grammar.
 </br>The other kind of parser is known as a "bottom-up" parser, which is given this name because it tries to build the parse tree from the terminal symbols up to the Axiom.
-What this means is that the derivation process starts we previously saw goes the opposite way: from the original sentence up to the axiom.
+What this means is that the derivation process we previously saw goes the opposite way: from the original sentence up to the axiom.

 Now, if you carefully watched the video, you would know that having a [left-recursive grammar](https://en.wikipedia.org/wiki/Left_recursion) is a problem because a recursive-descent parser will go an infinite loop without ever terminating!